VenkataRamuluYeruva/Bank-Customer-Churn-Analysis/README.md

 ## Dataset:
 The dataset includes customer information such as:

-1.CustomerId: Unique identifier for each customer.
+1. CustomerId: Unique identifier for each customer.
-2.CreditScore: Credit score of the customer.
+2. CreditScore: Credit score of the customer.
-3.Tenure: Duration of the relationship with the bank (in years).
+3. Tenure: Duration of the relationship with the bank (in years).
-4.Balance: The current balance in the customer's account.
+4. Balance: The current balance in the customer's account.
-5.NumOfProducts: Number of financial products the customer has with the bank.
+5. NumOfProducts: Number of financial products the customer has with the bank.
-6.HasCrCard: Whether the customer holds a credit card with the bank (1 for yes, 0 for no).
+6. HasCrCard: Whether the customer holds a credit card with the bank (1 for yes, 0 for no).
-7.IsActiveMember: Whether the customer is an active member (1 for yes, 0 for no).
+7. IsActiveMember: Whether the customer is an active member (1 for yes, 0 for no).
-8.EstimatedSalary: The estimated salary of the customer.
+8. EstimatedSalary: The estimated salary of the customer.
-9.Exited: Indicates if the customer has churned (1 for yes, 0 for no).
+9. Exited: Indicates if the customer has churned (1 for yes, 0 for no).